-Welcome to the Department of Historical Studies!
+Welcome to the Department of History

-The skills which historians possess include the ability to conduct different kinds of reseaerch using archival, oral and literary sources, amongst others.
+The skills which historians possess include the ability to conduct different kinds of research using archival, oral and literary sources, amongst others.
 Additionally, they possess the ability to read critically and write articulately, making and analysing arguments on the basis of evidence.
 These sought-after skills are crucial for work in the fields of journalism, heritage practice, education, government/civil service as well as non-governmental and corporate work.